The Qur'an: Sura 49:13

 * * * * * * * *

-While promoting the 2005 Palestinian civil society call for boycott, divestment and sanctions (BDS) against Israel until it complies with international law and universal principles of human rights, Common Ground for Justice and Peace in the Holy Land hosts Palestinian and Jewish Israeli activists to discuss why all Palestinians and the PLO, who recognized the "State of Israel" in 1988 and 1993, do not accept Israel's 2014 demand to be recognized as an ethno-nationalist "Jewish state," and as Yousef Munnayer advises: "Neither should anyone else" (Why 'Jewish state' demand is a non-starter / ‘Jewish state’ recognition adds new Israeli-Palestinian trip wire), to invite Palestine solidarity groups to endorse/defend the unanimous Palestinian refusal to recognize Israel as a "Jewish state," like the Arab League endorsed the Palestinian refusal and like solidarity groups endorse the Palestinian call for BDS, and to discuss why achieving justice and lasting peace in Palestine/Israel calls for the repeal of Israel's "supremacist" 2018 Nation State Law -- as petitioned by Palestinian members of the Israeli Knesset -- and the creation of one secular, democratic, multicultural, nonsectarian state or federation with equal rights for all -- a state of all its citizens -- as proposed by Palestinian members of the Israeli Knesset.
+While promoting the 2005 Palestinian civil society call for boycott, divestment and sanctions (BDS) against Israel until it complies with international law and universal principles of human rights, Common Ground for Justice and Peace in the Holy Land hosts Palestinian and Jewish Israeli activists to discuss why all Palestinians and the PLO, who recognized the "State of Israel" in 1988 and 1993, do not accept Israel's 2014 demand to be recognized as a "Jewish state," stipulated in the 2020 U.S./Trump plan, and as Yousef Munnayer advises: "Neither should anyone else" (Why 'Jewish state' demand is a non-starter / ‘Jewish state’ recognition adds new Israeli-Palestinian trip wire), to invite Palestine solidarity groups to endorse/defend the unanimous Palestinian refusal to recognize Israel as a "Jewish state," like the Arab League endorsed the Palestinian refusal and like solidarity groups endorse the Palestinian call for BDS, and to discuss why achieving justice and lasting peace in Palestine/Israel calls for repeal of Israel's "supremacist" 2018 Nation State Law -- as petitioned by Palestinian members of the Israeli Knesset -- and the creation of one secular, democratic, multicultural, nonsectarian state or federation with equal rights for all -- a state of all its citizens -- as proposed by Palestinian members of the Israeli Knesset.

 In a 2016 Head to Head interview, Palestinian Chief Negotiator Saeb Erekat declared: "I will never recognize Israel as a Jewish state....
 No force on earth will make me change my narrative....
 I am speaking for 11 million Palestinians."